zappanaut/pikvm-usb-atx-ctrl/README.md

 ### Flashing the RP2040

 The firmware sources can be found in the [pico-usb-io-board](https://github.com/zappanaut/pico-usb-io-board) repository.
+Make sure you are using the [usb-atx-ctrl branch](https://github.com/zappanaut/pico-usb-io-board/tree/usb-atx-ctrl)!
 Or simply use the firmware image `firmware/dln2.uf2` from this repository.